pubgrub-rs/guide/src/pubgrub_crate/offline_dep_provider.md

 before being able to use it in the `resolve` function.

-Dependencies are specified with a `Range`, ranges being versions constraints defining sets of versions.
+Dependencies are specified with a `Range`, ranges being version constraints defining sets of versions.
 In most cases, you would use `Range::between(v1, v2)` which means any version higher or equal to `v1` and strictly lower than `v2`.
-In the previous example, we just used `Range::any()` which basically means any version.
+In the previous example, we just used `Range::any()` which basically means "any version".